dansola/PGA-Net/README.md

 Transformers offer a nice alternative to CNNs as they can immediately find global context in an image unlike convolutional kernels which require down-sampling.
 A bottleneck of transformers however is the quadratic time efficiency of the attention mechanism making it unfeasible on images where each pixel is treated as an element in the sequence.
-We therefore must limit which pixels attend to one another if we wish to implement attention on images with the current available hardware.
+We therefore must limit which pixels attend to one another if we wish to implement attention on images with the hardware currently available.

 This is a library I built to replicate the axial attention module in [Axial-DeepLab](https://arxiv.org/abs/2003.07853) and improve upon it with something I call proposal guided attention (PGA).
 PGA uses class agnostic image proposals